maniaclab/snowmass-connect-docs/docs/data_management_main.md

 1. **Home** directory.
 Your home directory, `/home/<user_id>`, has 50GB of storage available.
 It is recommended to use it for storing scripts, submission files and small size data.
 Large input files for jobs on the grid should not be stored here.
-2. **Local storage** in`/project/users/<user_id>`.
-This is a 200TB local disk where you can store data and build your own software stack.
-It should be used as your private work area for local analysis or processing jobs on the node.
+2. **Local private storage** in`/work/<user_id>`.
+Each user directory has a quota of 5 TB to temporarily store data and build your own submission pipeline to the OSG.
+It can also be used as your private work area for local analysis or processing jobs on the login node.
+3. **Local shared storage** in `/project/data`.
+This directory is for you to place data that needs to be shared with other users.
+Users can write there any data needed by multiple users and different jobs on the grid.
-3. **Stash storage** is accebible from the login node at `/collab`.
-Each user receives a 1TB quota for their personal user space.
-There is also a shared 50TB allocation for the project.
-This location is primarily intented for staging data that need to be accessible by the OSG compute sites running your job.
+4. **Stash storage** is accebible from the login node at `/collab` and is intented for datasets larger than 1GB each for/from jobs or for distribution to external institutions over http or globus.
 There two subdirectories in `/collab`:
-    * For private user data: `/collab/user/<user_id>`
+    * For private user data in: `/collab/user/<user_id>`.
+Each user directory has a 1 TB quota.
-    * For shared data among the members of the Snowmass21 project:`/collab/project/snowmass21/data`
+    * For shared data the Snowmass21 project members in:`/collab/project/snowmass21/data`, a 50TB allocation to serve the project storage needs.

 ## Transferring data
 You can transfer data from external institutions to the Snowmass21 Connect using any of the three following methods:

 1. **scp**.
-For example: `scp -r <file_or_directory> <user_id>@login.snowmass21.io:/project/users/<user_id>/.` will copy a file or a directory from your local machine to your user directory on stash storage.
+For example: `scp -r <file_or_directory> <user_id>@login.snowmass21.io:/work/<user_id>/.` will copy a file or a directory from your local machine to your user directory in local storage.
 The ssh-keys used for your profile on the Snowmass Connect portal must stored on the local machine.

 2. **rsync**.
 For example: `rsync -avz -e "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null" --progress test.transfer <user_id>@login.snowmass21.io:dump/` will copy the `test.transfer` file in the `/home/<user_id>/dump/` directory.
 If the directory does not exist, it will be created.
 As in `scp` the ssh-keys used for your profile on the Snowmass Connect portal must stored on the source machine.

-3. **Globus Connect** can be used to transfer files to stash storage only.
+3. **Globus Connect** can be used to transfer files to/from stash storage only.
 Instructions on how to set up Globus Connect Personal can be found
 [here](https://www.globus.org/globus-connect-personal).
 Access to the stash storage endpoint is enabled by authenticating against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
 You can search for the collection by name in the search bar of the File Manager.

-In order to access the stash storage on the Connect node via Globus online, you must have an institutional based grid certificate issued by CILogon.
+In order to access the stash storage on the Snowmass login node via Globus online, you must have an institutional based grid certificate issued by CILogon.
 To obtain one follow the steps below:

 * Logon with your institutional credentials at [http://cilogon.org](http://cilogon.org)